 In 1828, Newburgh became the first port in Scotland to have a Lifeboat Station, then called the Shipwreck Institution.
-The RNLI, as the Institution became, based a lifeboat in Newburgh until 1961, when it moved to Peterhead.
+The RNLI, as the Institution became known, based a lifeboat in Newburgh until 1961 when it moved to Peterhead.

 Sailors to the rescue – in a fleet of taxis!